 Up to 2002 the persistent operational preference for addressing community relations at its most visible points of failure - urban ghettos, victims work, work with paramilitaries - or among constituencies accepted as important for the future - children and young people - has ensnared community relations work within a centre-periphery paradigm.
 Such limited approaches mistakenly presume a broadly healthy core of society with marginal manifestations of sectarian violence.

 Such operational blindness sees mistrust and violence as not proper areas of active concern in many areas of Northern Irish society.
-Indeed, the very 'bracketing off' of large areas of such activity is held up as success and has become habitual.
+Indeed, the very 'bracketing off' of large areas of such activity is held up as success, and has become habitual.
 Outside the points of greatest stress, tensions are largely contained by silence and legislative exclusion from the public domain.

-There are a number of assumptions taking root in different sectors that have a debilitating effect on how trust might be promoted in this society, coming out of conflict.
+There were a number of assumptions taking root in different sectors that have a debilitating effect on how trust might be promoted in this society, coming out of conflict.

-For us the assumptions that need challenged are that:
+For us the assumptions that need challenged were that:

-- Reconciliation is primarily the responsibility of those at the margins of society. - There is increasing comfort with the logic of separation.
+- Reconciliation is primarily the responsibility of those at the margins of society. - There is increasing comfort with the logic of separation. - The measurement of community relations is overly focused on the 'harmony index'.